-1An extensive literature exists on the role of financial systems in development.
-See Gerschenkron (1962), Goldsmith (1969) and Gurley and Shaw (1955) for early work, and Levine (1997) for an excellent overview of more recent contributions and empirical evidence.
+&lt;sup>1An extensive literature exists on the role of financial systems in development.
+See Gerschenkron (1962), Goldsmith (1969) and Gurley and Shaw (1955) for early work, and Levine (1997) for a survey of more recent contributions.

-2Costly monitoring makes bank finance a more expensive, but necessary, alternative to market finance.
+&lt;sup>2Costly monitoring makes bank finance a more expensive, but necessary, alternative to market finance.

-This dynamic interaction between the wealth distribution and borrowing choices determines the path of financial development and structure.
-We identify initial inequality and investment size as key determinants of financial development, while an economy's financial structure is influenced by its investment technology and institutional factors.
+This dynamic interplay of the wealth distribution and borrowing choices determines the path of financial development and structure.
+We identify initial inequality, investment size and institutional factors as key determinants of financial development, while an economy's financial structure is shaped by its investment technology and legal and financial institutions.

-An unequal distribution is inimical to financial development.
-When few individuals obtain credit, industrialization is low and this prevents workers from earning enough to enter the credit market at a future point.
+An unequal distribution, specifically a large peasant population relative to capitalists, is inimical to financial development.
+When few individuals obtain credit, sparse industrialization prevents workers from earning enough to access credit markets in the future.
 Low to moderate degrees of inequality, on the other hand, see the emergence of developed financial systems.
-Even then, the degree to which the financial system develops depends on inequality.
-Evidence from a cross-section of countries corroborates this negative correlation between inequality and financial depth.

-Initial inequality also reduces an economy's dependence on bank finance, resulting in more market-oriented financial systems.
-We find this prediction to be consistent with Western Europe's wealth distribution and financial structure during the Industrial Revolution.
+Even then, financial depth is negatively related to inequality, a prediction consistent with evidence from a cross-section of countries.
+Initial inequality also impacts an economy's historical financial structure - by reducing dependence on monitored finance it results in more market-oriented financial systems, a pattern we observed during industrialization in Western Europe.

-The investment technology plays an important role in the model.
-When investment requirements are too large relative to average wealth levels, fewer individuals obtain credit so that industrialization and financial development remain low.
-An implication is that poorer countries that are characterized by high inequality, such as Latin America and sub-Saharan Africa, should rely more on small- and medium-scale industries that do not require large setup costs.
+The investment technology plays a crucial role.
+When investment requirements are too large relative to average wealth levels, fewer individuals obtain credit - industrialization and financial development remain low.
+An implication is that poorer countries that are characterized by high inequality, such as Latin America and sub-Saharan Africa, ought to rely more on small- and medium-scale industries that do not require large setup costs.
 An emphasis on import-substituting heavy industries, for instance, would be counterproductive in the long-run.

-Larger capital requirements of industry also promote a bank-based financial system, at least during the initial stages of financial development, a pattern that once again squares well with Western Europe's historical experience.
+Larger capital requirements of industry also promote a bank-based financial system, at least during the initial stages of financial development.
+This outcome too matches well West-ern Europe's historical experience.
 In particular, the British industrial revolution occurred in industries, textiles for example, that did not call for enormous investments (Landes, 1969).
 Germany, in contrast, was involved in heavy manufacturing and chemicals, both of which required large injections of external capital.
-Such technological differences could have played a key role in Britain's historical reliance on market finance and Germany's dependence upon its banking systems (Baliga and Polak, 2002).3
+Such technological differences could have played a key role in Britain's historical reliance on market finance and Germany's dependence upon its banking systems (Baliga and Polak, 2002).

-3Using monitored and non-monitored debt in a static model of moral hazard, Baliga and Polak (2002) too
+&lt;sup>3Using monitored and non-monitored debt in a static model of moral hazard, Baliga and Polak (2002) too

-Although agents are risk neutral in our model, investment risk influences financial structure since it affects wealth dynamics.
+Although agents are risk-neutral in our model investment risk influences financial structure by affecting wealth dynamics.
 In particular, riskier technologies are more conducive to market-based systems because a larger fraction of capitalists can accumulate enough assets to be able to shed their reliance on bank intermediation.
 This result provides an interesting counterpoint to the typical portfolio effects analyzed in the corporate finance literature, although there is no consensus whether risk diversification is better handled in bank-based or market-based financial systems (Levine, 1997, Allen and Gale, 2001).

 Institutional factors like agency costs shape a financial system in intuitively plausible ways.
 Bank-based systems result when bank monitoring is particularly efficient in resolving agency problems, although it depends upon monitoring costs as well.
-Our theoretical results lend credence to recent empirical evidence, LaPorta et al. (1997, 1998) and Levine (2001) in particular, that shows institutional and legal factors to be crucial determinants of financial structure.
+Our theoretical results lend credence to recent empirical evidence, LaPorta et al. (1997, 1998) and Levine (2002) in particular, that shows institutional and legal factors to be crucial determinants of financial structure.